Research projects

 Computational scientists often prototype their software using a “productivity” language such as MATLAB, Python, R, or Julia.
 When it comes time to scale up such prototypes to run on a high-performance computing system, though, the code typically has to be rewritten in an “efficiency” language like C++.
 This rewriting process takes considerable time and expense and often results in brittle code, with which it is harder to experiment.
 Domain-specific languages (DSLs) are one well-regarded solution to the efficiency/productivity trade-off, but it is difficult to design a DSL that can anticipate any use case that the programmer will eventually encounter.

-With my colleagues at Intel Labs, I’m working on ParallelAccelerator, a compiler for the Julia programming language that attempts to bridge this productivity-efficiency gap in scientific computing.
+With my colleagues at Intel Labs, I worked on ParallelAccelerator, a compiler for the Julia programming language that attempts to bridge this productivity-efficiency gap in scientific computing.
 ParallelAccelerator discovers and exploits the implicit parallelism in source programs that use parallel programming patterns.
 For the most part, these patterns are already present in standard Julia, so programmers can use ParallelAccelerator to compile Julia programs with only minor changes to source code.
 Our results show that ParallelAccelerator enables orders-of-magnitude speedups over plain Julia on a variety of scientific computing workloads, without requiring the programmer to extensively rewrite code or add lots of type annotations to guide the compiler.

 For more on ParallelAccelerator, aside from the posts in the “ParallelAccelerator” category on this blog, see: